Habel2005/Opus-Nexus/README.md

 ## 🎨 Design Philosophy

 "Crafting Silence in a World of Noise."
 Opus Nexus focuses on precision, soul, and engineering resonance between the user and the digital object.
-Every interaction is designed to be a conversation, not just a click.
+Every interaction is designed to be a conversation, not just a click!